vacp2p/vac.dev/_posts/2020-02-10-waku-current-state.md

 # Where we are at with Waku?

 Waku is our fork of Whisper where we address the shortcomings of Whisper in an iterative manner.
-We've seen in previous post that Whisper doesn't scale, and why.
-Here's an update on where we are at with Waku since that [last post](https://vac.dev/fixing-whisper-with-waku).
+We've seen a in [previous post](https://vac.dev/fixing-whisper-with-waku) that Whisper doesn't scale, and why.
+Here's an update on where we are at with Waku since then.

 ## Current state